 It is important you attend all pregnancy care appointments to ensure we can monitor the health of you and your baby, and provide advice tailored to your health needs.

-Some general information about how to prepare for the birth of your baby (including what to pack, where to park and visiting times) is also included in this fact sheet.
+Some general information about how to prepare for the birth of your baby (including what to pack, where to park and visiting times) are available here.

 The following website links will provide you with information relating to labour and birth and also breastfeeding: